 #1: Follow A Training Plan

 Training plans are well-thought-out puzzles, with every piece placed just so.
-The length, intensity, and placement of each and every workout are arranged to help you reach success, which means finishing the marathon injury-free.
+The length, intensity, and placement of each and every workout are arranged to help you reach success, which means finishing the marathon strong and injury-free.

 #2: Carve Out Your Training Time